Frequently asked questions

 If anyone tells you that your construction project will be flawless or that they have never had problems during their construction project, please watch out!
 That is a red flag and is either done by someone wanting to sell you something or ignorance.
 Please realize that in Texas you don't need a License to offer Contractor or Builder services.
 Anyone that could market themselves well, could literally start a Construction Services company tomorrow.

 highly accredited Construction Engineers that in 2008 decided to become full time Construction Managers and General Contractors to serve the market need for professional construction services.
-QUICK is a Construction Management Firm that is focused on providing SOLUTIONS that are not sales driven.
+We are a Construction Management Firm that is focused on providing SOLUTIONS that are not sales driven.

 08. I often work remotely.
 How can I be sure that you guys are working on the project?